Develatio/nebulant-cli/README.md

 to binary code.*

 At Develatio, we believe in transparency, and we emphasize the safety of our products.
-For this reason we offer you the means to build the source code yourself and verify that the resulting binaries match the ones that we provide.
+For this reason, we offer you the means to build the source code yourself and verify that the resulting binaries match the ones that we provide.

 To reproduce ***nix** and **windows** builds follow these steps: